fso-datawarrior/twisted-hearth-foundation/docs/DEPLOYMENT-WORKFLOWS/DAILY-PROMPTS/SETUP-DEV-ENVIRONMENT-PROMPT.md

    - Confirm the branch is properly set up

 4. **Development Environment Setup:**
+   - Add the new branch to the development deployment triggers (if needed)
    - Deploy the new branch to the development site: https://twisted-hearth-foundation-dev.web.app
    - Verify the deployment was successful
    - Provide me with the development URL for testing